Search Menu

 Sunscreen for Dogs

 Sunscreen protects dogs from sunburn.
 But using the wrong type of sunscreen can also cause problems.
 It’s important that you use sunscreen formulas that are specifically intended as sunscreen for dogs.
-Sunscreens that are formulated for dogs should not contain zinc oxide or para-aminobenzoic acid (PABA), as these ingredients are toxic to dogs if ingested, and dogs will often lick their skin and accidentally ingest the sunscreen.
-It’s also a good idea to look for a waterproof, unscented dog sunscreen with a sun protection factor (SPF) of 30.
+Sunscreens that are formulated for dogs shouldn’t contain zinc oxide or para-aminobenzoic acid (PABA).
+These ingredients are toxic to dogs if ingested, and dogs will often lick their skin and accidentally ingest the sunscreen.
+It’s also a good idea to look for a water-resistant, unscented dog sunscreen with a sun protection factor (SPF) of 30.

 How to Apply Sunscreen to Dogs